 The Model Inference is a function that provides the AIML model or algorithm inference output (predictions or decisions) based on the data provided by the Data Collection function and trained data from the Model Trained function, when applicable.
 It may provide feedback to the Model Training function.
 Details of inference output and feedback are use-case specific and out of scope.

 The Actor is a function that receives the output from the Model Inference function and triggers or performs corresponding actions.
 The actions may be directed to other entities or the Actor function itself.
 Feedback data may be required to derive training data or inference data or to monitor the performance of the AIML Model and its impact on the 802.11 deployments by updating KPIs and performance indicators.

+We expect the Access Point implements the AIML functional framework, but it does not preclude implementations at stations or the cloud.

+802.11 standardization

+Figure 1 illustrates the workflow of AIML-based 802.11 applications running at the PHY and/or MAC specification.

+The Training Model, Inference Model, and Actor Actions are implementation dependent, left for vendors to innovate.

+An 802.11 specification should describe the required signaling and data formats for inputs and outputs of the blocks of Figure 1 and the procedures for the Data Collection and the executed Actions by the PHY or MAC depending on the target use case.

 Data collection